What to Expect as a Liver Donor

 During the early recovery period, you will experience some pain and discomfort from your incision, which is usually well controlled with pain medications.
 You are monitored very closely early after surgery for all the appropriate signs of recovery and liver regeneration.
 Once your pain is well controlled, you are eating and drinking well and you are up and walking around without too much difficulty, you are discharged from the hospital.

 After discharge, you are advised not to lift anything heavier than 10 pounds for at least six weeks.
 You are instructed not to drive while on sedating medications and fatigued, which is at least two to three weeks after discharge.
 You are encouraged to walk several times a day.
 If you have small children, you may need initial help in caring for them.
 Depending on the type of work you do, you may be able to return to work six to eight weeks after surgery.
-Your liver will begin to regenerate immediately after surgery and will be back to normal size in six to eight weeks.
+Your liver will begin to regenerate immediately after surgery and will be back to normal size in eight to 12 weeks.
 Your recovery after discharge will be closely monitored with routine clinic visits and laboratory tests.

 If you are interested in becoming a living donor, call 410-614-2989 or complete an online questionnaire.